cmiller4135/idioma-version6/readme.txt

 In Saas2.tsx, fix the answer part of the quiz

 change fetchExamplesSentences to do the following: 1. before the open ai api is called, put all the word_translated items in a string that puts first word, then a comma and a space, then the second word then a comma and a space, until the last word then only put a space.
 2. use this string

-  Sonu Items
-  - Explain how to use the API
-  - How to use it with other country codes
-  - How to use the API with WhatsApp and with SMS messaging
-  - Write a function/component (.tsx)  that creates an initial Welcome text message after a button is clicked (then I can incorporate that component into my website when a user checks the Opt-in to messaging box)
-  - Need help in getting SendMail to work in my website to add email verification for my website users
-  - Confidentiality Agreement
-  - Create a GitHub repository for Sonu to work from.